Tom32i/portfolio-old/src/Resources/data/article/serialization.md

 It is not as _ready to use_ as JMS Serializer but it is __extendable__ and __flexible__.

-_Quick reminder_: In the Symfony serialization component, a serializer is composed of two half:
+_Quick reminder_: In the Symfony serialization component, a serializer is composed of two halves:

 - The __Normalizer__: responsible for transforming the source object into an array (_normalize/denormalize_).
 - The __Encoder__: responsible for transforming the normalised data into a formatted string (_encode/decode_).